AmirmuhammadShk/CurlyShield/README.md

 # Contributions

 We welcome contributions!
 Feel free to submit issues, suggest features, or fork the repository for your needs.
-#License

-CurlyShield is licensed under the GNU Affero General Public License.
-See the LICENSE file for details.

 Secure your systems effortlessly with CurlyShield. ✨